- Biological Inventions

 Specifically, the Court stated:

 “India is one of the largest producers of generic versions of drugs around the world.
 Given the economic realities of our country, providing cheaper medicines is a necessity.
-The parliament in its wisdom has, thus couched the exclusion to a patent, as provided under Section 107A, in wide terms.
+The parliament in its wisdom has thus couched the exclusion to a patent, as provided under Section 107A, in wide terms.
 The sweep of the plain language of Section 107A, thus, cannot be restricted in the manner as canvassed on behalf of Bayer.

 …Plainly, Section 107A of the Act takes within its fold any sale of a patented invention which is required for development and submission of information under any law in a country other than India that regulates the manufacture or sale of any product.
-Indisputably, under the Chinese Law, submission of studies and data related to bio-equivalence and bio-availability of API in a generic version, is required as discussed earlier and the sale of 1 kg. of Sorafenib to Chinese company can be reasonably stated to be related to the studies that are required to be conducted by Chinese company for obtained the regulatory approvals.
+Indisputably, under the Chinese Law, submission of studies and data related to bio-equivalence and bio-availability of API in a generic version is required as discussed earlier and the sale of 1 kg. of Sorafenib to Chinese company can be reasonably stated to be related to the studies that are required to be conducted by a Chinese company for obtained regulatory approvals.

-…It is also important to note that the language of Section 107A of the Act is materially different from the law as applicable in U.S. Whilst, the US Law restricts the safe harbour to a sale within United States and solely for purposes related to information under a Federal Law, Section 107A of the Act is circumscribed by no such conditions.
+…It is also important to note that the language of Section 107A of the Act is materially different from the law as applicable in U.S. Whilst, the US Law restricts the safe harbor to a sale within the United States and solely for purposes related to information under a Federal Law, Section 107A of the Act is circumscribed by no such conditions.
 Thus, a sale even outside India would fall within the sweep of Section 107A, provided it is reasonably related to development and submission of information as required under a law in force in India or outside India.”